SigmaHQ/sigma-specification/specification/sigma-correlation-rules-specification.md

 **Use:** optional

 Creation date of the meta rule. \
-Use the ISO 8601 date with separator format : YYYY-MM-DD
+Use the ISO 8601 date with separator format: `YYYY-MM-DD`

 ### Modified